hawkw/traverse/README.md

     --size          Analyze file size
     --links         Analyze file link count
     --csv           Output a CSV
+    --nometadata    Do not collect metadata on runs

 ```

-If you want to contribute to my research, please run the following command from the repository root directory :
+If you want to contribute to my research, please run the following command from the repository root directory:
 ```
     python src/traverse.py ~ --csv
 ```

 Feel free to add the `--verbose`, `--size`, and `--links` flags as well, if you're interested in additional information.
+Do not enable the `--nometadata` flag if you want to contribute your data to my study.

+Note also that `traverse.py` has a few additional options, which you can read about by running `traverse.py --help`.

 Thanks guys!